-At some point, you will stare at the gangling long legged thing on your sofa and shudder at the thought you use to kiss those once little toes.
+Teenage attitude is something they will all have at some point to some degree.
+One day, you will stare at the gangling long legged thing on your sofa and shudder at the thought you use to kiss those once little toes.
 That little child who us to snuggle into you now snaps at the slightest thing or growls as you approach them.
-Welcome to the teenage years.
+Welcome to the teenage years and the delights of teenage attitude.
 It will seem the more you try, the more they growl.
-You try and chat to them like you use to but instead of chirpy conversation you get one-word answers and that look.
+You try and chat to them like you use to but instead of chirpy conversation, you get one-word answers and that look.
 The more and more you try the more uncommunicative they become.

 2 – Pick Your Battles : As your children are growing you teach them different manners and behaviors.
 As they start to test their teenage life they at times shrug or tut.
 Your first reaction is to shout, get angry and correct them.
 Sometimes it’s good for both them and your sanity if you pick your battles.
 Ignore and carry on your way.
 If of course, it starts to escalate then let them know the new behavior isn’t acceptable.

 3 – Use Your Manners : When your child is going through the teens, it can seem like that you spend the whole time asking them to do this, don’t do that , please do this now as I’ve asked 100 times etc. So when they do something let them know you’re thankful.
 You don’t have to go into overkill as they will see through it and will have the opposite result.
 But by saying thank you when it’s needed, and meaning it, it will show them you are not always nagging them and you are human really.